1753357159/nptu_cbb107008_sp/README.md

-# Getting started
+# Run

-Run in this directory:
+Use in the dir:
 ```
 python3 regex.py [string you want to certification]
 ```